-Nicole Faraguna | Director of Outreach & Education
+Nicole Faraguna | Director of Outreach and Education

-Nicole Faraguna has served as Director of Outreach and Education for the Pennsylvania Land Trust Association since March 2005.
-Much of her work is facilitating the various outreach and education efforts for the organization including building relationships with members, donors, legislators and other key stakeholders; organizing educational opportunities, including the annual Pennsylvania Land Conservation Conference; managing the content of the organization’s various websites; serving as editor of the ConserveLand newsletter and serving the needs of PALTA’s membership.
+Nicole Faraguna has served as director of outreach and education for the Pennsylvania Land Trust Association since March 2005.
+Much of her work is facilitating the various outreach and education efforts for the organization including building relationships with members, donors, legislators and other key stakeholders; organizing educational opportunities, including the annual Pennsylvania Land Conservation Conference; managing the content of the organization’s various websites; serving as editor of the ConserveLand newsletter, and serving the needs of PALTA’s membership.
 She also is the staff liaison for the Get Outdoors PA initiative and the EAC Network.

-Nicole previously served as Director of Communications for the Pennsylvania State Association of Boroughs and Editor of the Borough News Magazine.
+Nicole previously served as director of communications for the Pennsylvania State Association of Boroughs and editor of the Borough News Magazine.
 She was instrumental in co-founding the Brush Valley Preservation Association in her own community and dedicating her efforts to preserving 2,000 acres.
 She also volunteers with various organizations within in her community.

-She enjoys hiking Pennsylvania’s wild places with her husband and pup; playing in the garden; reading, cooking and traveling.
+She enjoys hiking Pennsylvania’s wild places with her husband and pup, playing in the garden, reading, cooking, and traveling.

 Carol Grayshaw | Office and Project Administrator

 Josh VanBrakle | GIS Specialist

-Josh joined PALTA in January, 2018.
+Josh joined the Pennsylvania Land Trust Association in January 2018.
 One of Josh’s many tasks is to establish a statewide GIS database of privately conserved lands and develop a system for keeping it current (while minimizing any administrative burdens for land trusts).
 Before joining PALTA, Josh worked as the research and evaluation forester at the Watershed Agricultural Council, a land trust in upstate New York, where he managed the forest stewardship website MyWoodlot.

 When he isn’t working, Josh enjoys writing.
 He is the author of five books, including two for landowners on managing their woods and enhancing wildlife habitat.
 He also enjoys hiking, kayaking, and taking nature photos with his wife and daughter.